 Now that you know the best way to grow strawberries, what are you waiting for?
+Make our lemon meringue strawberry shortcake, enjoy as is sliced or put on top of your cereal.
 Take the time to follow these tips and you’ll be amazed at the outcome.

 - You may find that you have so many homegrown strawberries coming out of your ears that you have to share them with your family and friends!

 - If you have a small area to work with you can try hanging baskets too but some types of strawberries may not flourish as well there.

 - Key is to keep it weed free and choose a strawberry variety that can be closer to one another.

 Make this year be the year of the strawberries!